cloudflare/pint/docs/checks/alerts/count.md

     step       = "1m"
     resolve    = "5m"
     minCount   = 50
-    comment    = "You cannot add an rule that would immediately fire 50+ alerts, fix the problem first" severity   = "bug"
+    comment    = "You cannot add a rule that would immediately fire 50+ alerts, fix the problem first" severity   = "bug"
   }
 }